jlevangi/LazyDJ/README.md

    ```
    pip install -r requirements.txt
    ```
+   1. NOTE: You may need to add Flask to your `$PATH` variable: `export PATH=$PATH:/home/dstricke/.local/bin`

 3. Set up your environment variables.
-Create a `.env` file in the root directory with the following contents:
+Create a `.env` file in the root directory with the following contents ([example.env provided](./example.env)):
     ```
     SPOTIPY_CLIENT_ID=your_spotify_client_id
     SPOTIPY_CLIENT_SECRET=your_spotify_client_secret